NOWnews/nownews.com.wordpress/wp-content/plugins/quick-featured-images/README.txt

 * Fixed incorrect detection of post type name for the result list

 = 13.2.1 =
-* Improved in Presets: Image paths starting with '/' will be considered
+* Improved in 'Default Images'': Image paths starting with '/' will be considered
 * Tested successfully with WordPress 4.8.1

 = 13.2 =
-* Added in Presets: Post type filters for first image option
+* Added in 'Default Images'': Post type filters for first image option
 * Revised translations

 = 13.1 =